gregcaporaso/open-van/book/gz-electrical.md

  11. Fridge (15A)
  12. Currently unused

-Fuse block mounts really nicely on the front of the GZ battery compartment with velcro ({numref}`fuse-block-2`).
+Fuse block mounts really nicely on the GZ battery compartment with velcro ({numref}`fuse-block-2`).
 If you want to mount it somewhere else, you'll need longer Anderson connection wires.
-I can't really think of a reason I'd want to mount the fuse block somewhere else though.

 ```{figure} images/fuse-block-1.jpeg
 ---